 I have given you the path of least resistance to beating the stock market on your own.

-If you lack the time to do proper stock evaluation I would suggest subscribing to one of the higher performing stock newsletters.
+If you lack time to do proper stock evaluation, I would suggest subscribing to one of the higher performing stock newsletters.

 If you would like some guidance consider following a stock newsletter for ideas, such as The Worthington Stock Letter which offers a list of some of the best value stocks.
 In addition to providing outstanding stock picks it’s a great learning tool and an absolute bargain.